How to Become a Speech Pathologist: A Step-by-Step Guide

 How to Become a Speech Pathologist in Seven Steps

-Before you begin filling out your application, double check you meet all the requirements needed to be accepted into the program.
-Some programs require completed coursework, degrees, or even volunteer and work experience prior to being accepted.
-Read on to find out more.
+Before filling out your application, double-check that you meet all the program eligibility criteria.
+Some programs require completed coursework, degrees, or even volunteer and work experience.

 Prerequisite Coursework for Speech Pathology Degree Programs